rackerlabs/genestack/docs/openstack-cinder.md

 driver (reference) and manage the deployment of that driver in a hybrid way.
 As such there's a deployment outside of our normal
 K8S workflow will be needed on our volume host.

+!!! note

-> The LVM volume makes the assumption that the storage node has the required volume group setup `lvmdriver-1` on the node This is not something that K8S is handling at this time.
+    The LVM volume makes the assumption that the storage node has the required volume group setup `lvmdriver-1` on the node This is not something that K8S is handling at this time.

 While cinder can run with a great many different storage backends, for the simple case we want to run with the Cinder reference driver, which makes use of Logical Volumes.
 Because this driver is incompatible with a containerized work environment, we need